Key Takeaways

 New Contribution Limit for 401(k) Plans

-One of the biggest updates for 2026 is that contributions to 401(k) plans have remained unchanged.1 The maximum contribution amount has increased by $1,000, which means individuals under age 50 can save up to $24,500 in their 401(k) plan this year.
+While many expected larger adjustments for 2026, the base 401(k) contribution limit isn’t seeing major movement.1 The maximum contribution amount has increased by $1,000, which means individuals under age 50 can save up to $24,500 in their 401(k) plan this year.
 The new limit also applies to 403(b) plans, the federal government's Thrift Savings Plan and most 457 plans.
 Plus, savers who are age 50 or older by December 31 can make annual catch-up contributions up to $8,000 in 2026.

 Contribution Limits & Deductions for IRA Plans

-The IRS 2026 limits for contributions to IRA plans have increased.
-Taxpayers can now save up to $7,500 per year in a traditional or Roth IRA.1
+The IRS has increased the 2026 contribution limits for IRA plans.
+Taxpayers can now save up to $7,500 per year in a traditional or Roth IRA, and those age 50 or older can contribute up to $8,600 annually through catch-up contributions.1

 Traditional IRAs